-Another important album, Totico y sus Rumberos (1982) extends the model of Patato & Totico, with the Cuban percussionist Orlando (Puntilla) Rios and a younger generation of rumberos (the cover depicts the players standing near a lamppost near the Orchard Beach pavilion).
+Another seminal album, Totico y sus Rumberos (1982) extends the model of Patato & Totico, with the Cuban percussionist Orlando (Puntilla) Rios and a younger generation of rumberos.

 - Contreras, Felix (NPR, March 6, 2008) – A Cuban Conga Master’s Definitive Rumba